Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 Challenge: A rapidly growing startup with globally distributed team members needed comprehensive security tools, including password management, VPN, and secure communication.
 Managing multiple vendors and security policies created administrative overhead.

-Solution: The Proton Business Suite deployment provided unified password management, encrypted email, secure cloud storage, and VPN access under a single administrative framework.
-SCIM integration with the existing identity provider (Okta), automated user provisioning, and deprovisioning.
+Solution: Proton Business Suite deployment provided unified password management, encrypted email, secure cloud storage, and VPN access under a single administrative framework.
+SCIM integration with the existing identity provider (Okta) automated user provisioning and deprovisioning.

 Outcome: Consolidated security spending from $47/user/month (separate password manager, VPN, email, storage) to $12.99/user/month while improving security posture.
 The unified administrative dashboard reduced security management time by approximately 60%.
-Annual savings of $14,294 ((35 users × $34.01 monthly savings × 12 months) while gaining Swiss privacy protection.
+Annual savings of $14,294 with zero-knowledge encryption across all services.

 Need Implementation Support?

-Our team helps South Florida businesses implement secure password management and encrypted documentation systems.
+Our team helps South Florida businesses implement secure password management and encrypted documentation systems as part of our cybersecurity services.
 We provide:

 - Proton Pass deployment and vault organization strategy